 As far as data collection is concerned, we know that a human brain learning a language from the age of 0 to 30 can process at least 2 billion words.
 For some languages, we can feed computers with 5-7 billion words of excellent professional quality.
 For many other languages we are way, way behind.

 Finally, when it comes to the eﬃciency of learning algorithms, machines are less efficient than the brain, but not by much: 10-20% less.
 Of course, machines don’t have a plastic cognitive system – one that changes with experience – but they know how to learn quite well.
 And they will improve.

 We can say, therefore, that a computer that translates perfectly could plausibly be with us by 2050.
 To support the world’s 24 main languages, however, such a computer could be created as early as 2040.
 And before this, we can make great strides for certain languages.
 Putting together ten thousand computers to process translations between languages for which data is already abundant could also be a project worth funding.
 Improving the algorithms to bring them up to the level of humans is feasible in a few years: after all, in the past there have already been great leaps, from algorithms based on the rules of languages to statistical algorithms, and then to neural algorithms.

 Making available to the public a system that allows humans to understand each other, that works instantly and at a price of practically nothing, is a goal worth dedicating a lifetime of work to.
 Translated is investing to make this project a reality.
 And in the meantime, to discuss, nurture, support, criticise and improve this multilingual culture, where the professionalism of humans and the power of machines work together in symbiosis, Translated has created its own research centre, Imminent.
-What you have in your hand is the first edition of its annual report.
 We have so much to learn.
 Enjoy.

 Photo credits: Ali Shah Lakhan Unsplash